AlejandroALopez/VirusGrowthSimulationApp/README.txt

 5. It that does not work, try: python3 VirusGrowthSimulation.py

 6. If the graphs don't show, you may need to install Matplotlib, a Python library.
-The follow the instructions of this link: https://matplotlib.org/users/installing.html
+Then follow the instructions of this link: https://matplotlib.org/users/installing.html